Beth Collins, M.D.

 Guilford, CT 06437

 Monday–Friday: 9:00 a.m.–5:00 p.m.

 Between pregnancy, weight loss, and aging, the abdomen sees a lot of changes throughout a person’s life.
 Over time, a taut, toned belly can lose its shape and begin to bulge and sag.
 Often, these changes are resistant to diet and exercise measures.
-When performed by board-certified plastic surgeon Dr. Beth Collins, a tummy tuck here in Guilford helps people from New Haven, West Hartford, and other Connecticut cities love their abdomens again.
+When performed by board-certified plastic surgeon Dr. Beth Collins, a tummy tuck here in Guilford helps people from New Haven, New London, and other Connecticut cities love their abdomens again.
 Learn how it’s done.

 The Basics of Tummy Tuck

 Tummy tuck, known technically as “abdominoplasty,” is a surgical procedure that can rejuvenate the appearance of the midsection.
 Although the surgery is customized to each patient, it’s generally used to reduce loose skin and some small deposits of fat.
 A tummy tuck isn’t a weight loss procedure, and it’s not a good fit for patients who are significantly overweight.
 Instead, it’s best for men and women who are at a relatively healthy, stable weight but bothered by redundant skin on the abdomen.
 A tummy tuck can also be used to tighten weak or damaged abdominal muscles and correct a condition called diastasis recti.

 Most people who are in good physical and mental health are eligible for tummy tuck surgery, although there are some counterindications.
 The procedure is not appropriate for those who are significantly overweight.
 Additionally, if you’re a woman and you’re planning on having more kids in the future, you should postpone your procedure until you’re done building your family.